 Ukraine has been the most targeted country by Russian entities since 2015

-According to the analysis of the data from the Center of Strategic and International Studies, Ukraine has faced the most cyberattacks from Russian entities among the post-soviet countries since 2015.
+According to the analysis of the data from the Center of Strategic and International Studies, Ukraine has faced the most cyberattacks from Russian entities among the formerly occupied countries since 2015.
 Russian hackers often target governmental bodies, military, and infrastructure with their full arsenal of tools, from phishing to DDoS attacks and malware.

 The list of the most significant incidents targeting countries that regained independence from the Soviet Union is displayed below.
 However, this includes only the most prominent nationwide attacks.

-Russia faces the most hacks of all former Soviet countries
+Russia faces the most data breaches

 The invasion of Ukraine has likely affected this situation as various hackers, including the Anonymous collective, have declared war on Russia.
 Thus, the quarter-to-quarter breach number in Russia grew 11%, surpassing the usual front-runner US.
 March was the outstanding month, resulting in 136% more breaches than February – and five times more than in January.